dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/require-dbt-version.md

 ## Examples

 ### Specify a minimum dbt version
 Use a `>=` operator for a minimum boundary.
-In this example, this project will run with any version of dbt greater than or equal to 1.0.0.
+In the following example, this project will run with any version of dbt greater than or equal to 1.0.0.

 <File name='dbt_project.yml'>